argoproj/argo-helm/charts/argo-cd/README.md

 * deprecated configuration `server.config` that was replaced with `configs.cm`
 * deprecated configuration `server.rbacConfig` that was replaced with `configs.rbac`

-Please upgrade with replace strategy due to removal of immutable fields in StatefulSet.

-  1) Use Helm uninstall / install 6.0.0
-  2) Use `helm template argocd/argo-cd | kubectl replace -f`

 Major version also contains breaking **changes related to Argo CD Ingress** resources that were hard to extend and maintain for various ingress controller implementations.
 Please review your setup and adjust to new configuration options: